RomanShtyk/books/architecture/Designing_Data_Intensive_Applications.md

    they see the question.
 This guarantee says that if a sequence of writes happens in a certain order, then anyone reading those writes will see them appear in the same order.

+LWW (Last Write Wins) achieves the goal of eventual convergence, but at the cost of durability: if there are several concurrent writes to the same key, even if they were all reported as successful to the client (because they were written to w replicas), only one of the writes will survive and the others will be silently discarded.

+There are some situations, such as caching, in which lost writes are perhaps acceptable.
+If losing data is not acceptable, LWW is a poor choice for conflict resolution.

+**Replication** can serve several purposes:

+1) High availability
+   Keeping the system running, even when one machine (or several machines, or an entire datacenter) goes down
+2) Disconnected operation
+   Allowing an application to continue working when there is a network interrup‐ tion
+3) Latency
+   Placing data geographically close to users, so that users can interact with it faster
+4) Scalability
+   Being able to handle a higher volume of reads than a single machine could han‐ dle, by performing reads on replicas

+Three main approaches to replication:

+1) Single-leader replication
+   Clients send all writes to a single node (the leader), which sends a stream of data change events to the other replicas (followers).
+Reads can be performed on any replica, but reads from followers might be stale.
+2) Multi-leader replication
+   Clients send each write to one of several leader nodes, any of which can accept writes.
+The leaders send streams of data change events to each other and to any follower nodes.
+3) Leaderless replication
+   Clients send each write to several nodes, and read from several nodes in parallel in order to detect and correct nodes with stale data.

+Some strange effects that can be caused by replication lag, and we discussed a few consistency models which are helpful for deciding how an application should behave under replication lag:

+1) Read-after-write consistency
+   Users should always see data that they submitted themselves.
+2) Monotonic reads
+   After users have seen the data at one point in time, they shouldn’t later see the data from some earlier point in time.
+3) Consistent prefix reads
+   Users should see the data in a state that makes causal sense: for example, seeing a question and its reply in the correct order.

+# Chapter 6: Partitioning aka Sharding